ShanghaiTech-Hu-Lab/bart-installer/README.md

 - Requires CUDA **Driver** >= 12.3 (run `nvidia-smi` and then you should see `CUDA Version: 12.3` (or higher) in the output)

+- Make sure mpicc is available, and **gcc11** is used as the default compiler.

 ## Install

 ```bash